 Kairiku, a cellar restaurant with space for just 10 guests in the 5-star Sa Creu Nova boutique hotel in Campos, opened in summer 2017.
-Kairiku brings a new concept to Mallorca, the popular Japanese ‘omakase,’ which basically means putting your trust in the “itamae” (Japanese word for “chef”) to decide what you eat.
-Diners need to be open to try the various creative dishes and perhaps some ingredients may be totally unfamiliar.
+Kairiku brings a new concept to Mallorca, the popular Japanese ‘omakase,’ which basically means putting your trust in the “itamae” (Japanese word for “chef”) to decide what you will eat.

 The eight course menu began with the aperitif of salmon tartar served with seaweed crackers and a Japanese strawberry cosmopolitan.
 The miso soup came with a tataki of bonito.
 The trio of nigiris – red Sóller prawn, tuna and squid was exquisite.
 The usuzukuri – a sliver of finely sliced sea bass topped with chopped tomatoes was tricky to roll but worth the effort.
 The second usuzukuri course was salmon served with a passion fruit foam, fried noodle and dried flowers.
 The trampantojo consisted of tataki of tuna with wasabi foie dressing simply melted in your mouth.
 My personal favourite was the uramakis – an outer layer of rice with a caramelised blue cheese and foie interior that created an explosion in your mouth – very rich and powerful flavours.